-I want to send a big THANKS to the 40,000+ readers who made the AskBob website a busy place in 2015!
-I celebrated the 10th anniversary of this newsletter, and there are over 1700 articles here now.
+I want to send a big THANKS to the 40,000+ readers who made the AskBob website a busy place in 2016!
+I celebrated the 11th anniversary of this newsletter, and there are almost 2000 articles here now.
 Many of you contribute your own comments, which I love.
 Since I'm a numbers guy, I asked my robot to scan the server logs to find the most popular articles.
 Here are ten of the top articles for you to review.
 I hope you'll read each one, leave your own comments, and forward this to a friend...

 Wouldn't it be great to beam whatever is on your computer screen directly to your big-screen TV?
 Now you can wirelessly send Netflix, Hulu, YouTube videos, photos and computer games from your PC, Mac or mobile screen directly to your television.
 Even browse the web on your fancy big-screen HDTV.
 Here's how to make a wireless connection from your desktop, laptop or mobile device to your living room TV set.

 Can you really get free satellite TV?
 Yes!
 If you're paying for satellite TV service, it may surprise you to learn that there's a free version, too.
 "Free to air" (FTA) satellite TV delivers thousands of channels of broadcast content via satellite to consumers all over the world.
 Read all about it, and also, learn about the Free Satellite TV on PC scams you should avoid.

 Wireless devices are everywhere now... from laptops to smartphones, tablets and ebook readers.
 Even printers and hard drives can be connected to a wifi network.
 So it's important to get the best possible signal from your wireless router.
 Here are 10 ways to boost or extend your WiFi signal, and most of them won't cost a penny.
 Oh, and you'll also want to read about Five Wifi Security Mistakes you must avoid.